JoaoCordeiro1240466/ARQSOFT_1240466_1240464/README.md

 # ARQSOFT_1240466_1240464

 This README has all the documentation for the P1 of ARQSOFT project.
+To see the documentation for the P2 of ARQSOFT project, please check the [README](./LMS-Microservices/README.md) file in the Microservices folder.

 **Group**:
 - Ivo Moutinho : 1240464